neozhang307/SyncMicrobenchmark/README.md

 #### Workload Test
 The same of NULL KERNEL

 Just to show how additioanl latency tested is related to the real kernel execution latency.
+Before a certain point, increasing kernel execution latency would not affect the additional latency caused by additional kernel kernel.

 Details is explained in the Use_Microbenchmark_To_Better_Understand_The_Overhead_Of_CUDA_Kernels__Poster_.pdf in the same folder.

 ## Explicit Barrier
 TBC